janyksteenbeek/birdgpt/README.md

 1. You'll be prompted to visit a URL for Gmail authorization
 2. After authorizing, copy the code and paste it back in the terminal
 3. The application will start monitoring your emails

-> I highly recommend testing the application with a separate Moneybird administration before using it with your actual administration.
-The application is still in development and may contain bugs.
-You can create a sandbox administration for free [here](https://moneybird.com/administrations/sandboxes/new).

 ## License